Terracotta-OSS/terracotta-core/code/base/README.txt

     other Maven commands, the maven.repositoryId parameter can also be used to link to a server/id element in the Maven settings.xml.

+HOW TO CREATE A DEV PATCH

+  A "dev" patch is usually built by engineers and has not been verified by QA

+./tcbuild patch dso enterprise level=dev

 DEPLOYING MAVEN ARTIFACTS

 dist_maven [maven.repo=URL args...]